fenago/katacoda-scenarios/apache-spark/apache-spark-querying-data/steps/6/text.md

-Run the program and you should have the result as shown in the screenshot below with the top 20 users who belong to State ‘FL’.
+Run the program and you should have the result as shown in the screenshot below with the top 20 users who belong to State 'FL'.